-When a trademark owner files a criminal complaint, the prosecution and the criminal court act ex officio and the continuation of the action depends on the validity of the complaint.
-In this sense, it is possible to settle criminal trademark matters simply by withdrawing the complaint filed at the beginning.
+When a rights holder files a criminal complaint, the public prosecutor and the criminal judge act ex officio; however, continuation of the action depends on the validity of the complaint and if the complaint is withdrawn, the criminal procedure lapses.

 The criminal complaint is filed with the local public prosecutor's office, which may then order the police to carry out a criminal search and seizure under a search warrant obtained from the local criminal court.
-In this respect, the local prosecutor's office must be provided with some solid evidence which makes pre-raid investigations inevitable.
+In this respect, the local prosecutor's office must be provided with concrete evidence, and therefore advance investigations are vital.
 Once the court has issued a criminal search and seizure warrant, the police will conduct a raid, preferably with the rights holder's representative in attendance, as well as an expert if so ordered.

-Police officers also have the authority to search premises and seize counterfeit goods upon oral orders of the prosecutor in charge, provided that the official papers documenting the search and seizure are sent to the local criminal court for approval within 24 hours of the search.
-In this respect, the criminal procedure is highly effective as the search and seizure can be carried out within a couple of hours of filing a criminal complaint.
-However, in practice, this procedure is applied in very limited, specific matters, as prosecutors tend to ask for an order from the local court to avoid any responsibility.
+Police officers also have the authority to search premises and seize counterfeit goods without an advance order, provided that the official papers documenting the search and seizure are sent to the local criminal court for approval within 24 hours of the search.
+In this respect, the criminal procedure is highly effective as the search and seizure can be carried out within a couple of hours of filing a valid application.

-The prosecutor then conducts his or her own preparatory investigation and the matter matures into a criminal case against the accused after the preparation of an indictment and the acceptance of the indictment by the criminal IP court.
-The trial takes around one year at first instance and nearly 90% of cases result in criminal penalties.
-If the accused has no criminal record, the court may suspend the declaration of the verdict under Article 231 of the Code of Criminal Procedure.
-The accused will be under the supervisory control of the prosecution for five years and the verdict will be declared if he or she commits another crime within that period.
+The prosecutor then conducts his or her own investigation and the matter becomes a criminal case against the accused.
+The trial process takes around one year at first instance and nearly 90% of cases result in criminal penalties.
+If the accused has no criminal record, the court can suspend declaration of the verdict under Article 231 of the Code of Criminal Procedure.
+The accused will be under supervisory control of the local prosecutor's office for five years and the verdict will be declared if he or she commits a new crime within that period.
 The five-year supervisory control period can be effective to prevent accused parties from committing further infringing acts.

-Although the IP Code also introduced an impunity clause, which enables a suspected infringer to avoid punishment if he or she reveals the source of the counterfeit goods and facilitates the seizure of such goods, it is extremely difficult to implement this clause and its further procedures in Turkey.
-This loophole could even be exploited by some infringers to prolong the legal process as much as possible.
+Although the decree-law also introduced an impunity clause, which enables a suspected infringer to avoid punishment if he or she reveals the source of the counterfeit goods and facilitates the seizure of such goods, it is extremely difficult to implement this clause and its procedures in Turkey.
+This loophole could even be exploited by some infringers to extend the process as much as possible.